MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

 # Unpivot columns

 In Power Query, you can transform columns into attribute-value pairs where columns become rows.
-You use Power Query's query editor to unpivot columns.

 ![Unpivot columns diagram](images/me-unpivot-diagram.png)